E.A.R.N Lab Team

 Madelyn Null

-Madelyn is an undergraduate student studying Biology on the pre-medical track at the University of Arkansas.
+Madelyn is a senior undergraduate student studying Biology on the pre-medical track at the University of Arkansas.
 Her research focuses on risky drinking practices (pregaming, drinking games), drinking motives (motives for general alcohol use, motives to pregame, motives to play drinking games), and acculturative stress concerning alcohol use.

 Her hobbies include playing tennis, spending time outdoors, and painting.